nzmm/invoiceitx/README.md

 * Jinja2

-On Windows you'll need to install Python3.4, PyQt5 and wkhtmltopdf from their respective websites.
+On Windows you'll need to download Python3.4, PyQt5 and wkhtmltopdf from their respective websites and then run their installers.

 Using `pip` you can then install the remaining python libs: